How To Make Your Child A Genius – How To Make Your Child Smart

 It is really impossible to know the answer to this but it has been proven that most children that are taught to read early at the age of 2 or 3 years old tend to be smarter in later life than kids that have not had this training.
 Making your child clever cannot be guaranteed with early reading but you will have a far better chance of raising a genius child if they know how to read at this early age.

 There are a lot of parents that have taught their children to read at 2 years of age just after they had learned to speak.
 CLR program created by Jim Yang is an excellent way to teach your kids how to read early and I used it with my kids.
 By the time my children were 4 years old they could read chapter books.
 Other parents were amazed that my kids could do this.
 You can teach your 2 to 7 years old children to read too by using the right reading program which you can find by clicking here.
-We will now look at some famous people who benefited from early reading.

 5 Year Old Child Reading a “Technical” Book!
 (She Learned to Read Using Jim Yang’s Reading Program)